 21. Social dictionary, Minsk, 1991.

 22. Taukenova L.M.
-Cross-cultural studies of personal and interpersonal conflicts, coping behavior and mechanisms of psychological defense in patients with neuroses// Avtorev.dissert. for the degree of candidate of medical sciences - SPb., 1995.
+Cross-cultural studies of personal and interpersonal conflicts, coping behavior and psychological defense mechanisms in patients with neuroses // Author's thesis. for the degree of Ph.D. - St. Petersburg, 1995.

-With this test, you can find out if you have qualities that help you influence people.
+With this test you can find out whether you have the qualities that help you influence people.

-1. Can you imagine yourself as an actor or a political leader?
+1. Can you imagine yourself as an actor or political leader?

 A) yes (5 points);